encode/django-rest-framework/README.md

 DRF has been facilitating this even more with it's amazing serializers, viewsets, filters, validators, routers and so on...

 ---
-### Here are a few grapples with django we're aiming to address
+### Here are a few challenges with django we're aiming to address

 - One issue with django is that since it's designed as an all-encompassing web framework, designed before the advent of microservices, it comes with a lot of bloat that's not needed for api services.